isar/isar/docs/docs/links.md

 We defined a link between teachers and students.
 Every student can have exactly one teacher in this example.

+First, we create the teacher and assign it to a student.
+We have to `.put()` the teacher and save the link manually.

 ```dart
 final mathTeacher = Teacher()..subject = 'Math';